Slumping Davis hits go-ahead homer as O’s stun Padres 8-5

 The comeback spoiled a milestone day for Padres rookie Fernando Tatis Jr., who at 20 years, 209 days became the youngest player in major league history to hit leadoff homers in consecutive games.

-Tatis homered on the fourth pitch from rookie Tom Eshelman, who grew up in northern San Diego County, and Manny Machado connected four pitches later against one of his former teams.
+Tatis homered on the fourth pitch from rookie Tom Eshelman, who grew up in northern San Diego County, driving it an estimated 435 feet over both bullpens in left-center.
+Manny Machado, the $300 million slugger, connected four pitches later against one of his former teams, going 399 feet into the second deck in left.
 It was the 19th for Tatis and 26th for Machado, who was traded from Baltimore to the Los Angeles Dodgers last July.

 Tatis and Franmil Reyes homered on David Hess’ first two pitches on Monday night, when the Padres scored all their runs on five homers in an 8-1 victory.